 $400 per child for government school families

-The Schools Savings Bonus, the centre-piece of the budget's cost-of-living relief, will give all government school families and non-government school families with concession cards $400 per child to spend on education items such as uniforms, sport and camps.
+The Schools Savings Bonus, the centre-piece of the budget's cost-of-living relief, will give all government school families concession cards of $400 per child to spend on education items such as uniforms, sport and camps.

 The bonus, that costs $287m total, will be available for families to spend from Term 1 2025.